 So, let’s put snobbery to one side and judge the new Cabriolet simply as a sports car.
 Here’s hoping it’s, well, sensational.

-As you’d expect, the list of options is also longer than an orangutan’s arm.
-I’ll come to those later.
+I sampled the paddleshift PDK automatic, but buyers can choose a seven-speed manual.
+As you’d expect, the list of options is longer than an orangutan’s arm.
+I’ll come to those shortly.

 It does ‘schnell’ very well

 The 911 Cabriolet weighs 70kg more than the coupe (1,585kg total), but 450 German Pferdestärke – the same as a 2005 996 Turbo S – means it’s savagely quick.
 Nigh-on supercar quick.